 Treats a type of blood disease called paroxysmal nocturnal hemoglobinuria (PNH).
+It is also used to treat a serious kidney disorder called atypical hemolytic uremic syndrome (aHUS).

 There may be other brand names for this medicine.